saurabhburewar/Data-and-Networks_ParsingLargeBibliographyData/README.md

 Python 3.6 or above.

 For Parser, all libraries are default python3 libraries except for requests.
+Make sure to install it.

 For Database and analysis, make sure these libraries are installed, snap-stanford (link below), pandas, numpy, matplotlib.

 Snap.py: https://snap.stanford.edu/snappy/